The Routt County Clerk & Recorder's office is issuing marriage licenses by appointment only. For an appointment, please call 970-870-5556.

 - 18 and older - No parental consent is required.

-- Younger than 16 - Consent of parents or guardian and judicial approval, court order, are required - No exceptions.
+- Younger than 18 - Judicial approval or court order is required - No exceptions.

 Valid identification must be furnished by both parties.
 Example: passport, birth certificate, drivers license, military I.D., etc.